Inpatient Drug Rehab

 The Inpatient Rehab Treatment Process

 Inpatient drug rehab is an individual’s first step after detox.
-The Discovery House helps residents transition gradually from our sub-acute detox program to our residential rehab program in our drug alcohol treatment center.
+The Discovery House helps residents transition gradually from our sub-acute detox program to our residential rehab program in our drug and alcohol abuse treatment center.
 We conduct full assessments on residents to determine their history and their needs and to establish an effective treatment program for them.
 Once the resident has transitioned entirely to our inpatient drug rehab program, therapists continue to monitor and assess the resident to determine their progress.
 Once they are stable enough to transition from inpatient treatment to outpatient therapy, their daily sessions will decrease, but our staff is always here to offer extra support when needed.

 The Discovery House staff walks you through the entire recovery process.
 Inpatient treatment plans are tailored to meet your needs.